5 April 2007

 Official homophobia?
 You bet it is.
 The visa process at the United States Embassy in Bangkok is demeaning for all Thai applicants.
 This has not been good for Nut's self esteem, of course.
 "I am not good enough to go to America," he told me.
 Why is it gay men seem to be singled out for official disapproval, particularly if they are in stable relationships with U.S. citizens?

 Americans should be ashamed of that.

-I have written Senator Diane Feinstein, Senator Nancy Pelosi and Barbara Boxer, my representative in Congress.
+I have written Senator Diane Feinstein, Senator Nancy Pelosi, and Barbara Boxer, my representatives in Washington.
 In the end that will probably have been a worthless exercise.
 There is plenty of official homophobia for them to deal with at home, and everyone is so busy running for reelection or higher offices that it hard to say what is high on anyone's list of priorities of our.
 Those of us who have not lost our memories completely remember that some of our "friends" in Washington have, at best, just used us and we remember better than they do when their own political futures rose and fell with the support of our community.
 And why should anyone care what happens to some Thai person who can not even vote?

 If you are a U.S. citizen, maybe you should.

 Personally, I am sick and tired of being an American.
 The world hates us.
 Imbeciles run our government.
 The President of the United States is a complete moron.
 Self-proclaimed "Christians" try to police everyone else's morality.
 It seems the American government has a national policy is to cheat, slaughter and manipulate cultures they know nothing about in the name of "democracy," something I am not sure really exists anyway.
 All of the things that made us believe in America have been stolen from us by people who put profits from a war and from the wholesale destruction of our planet above all else.
 And what do we get in exchange?
 A flag--usually folded and placed upon the top of a coffin.